BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

 - `SecretKeyError` - If the length of `hostseckey` is not 32 bytes.
-  FIXME
-- `FaultyParticipantOrCoordinatorError` - If `cmsg1` is invalid.
-This can
+- `FaultyParticipantOrCoordinatorError` - If another known participant or the coordinator is faulty.
+See the documentation of the exception for further details.
-  happen if another participant has sent an invalid message to the coordinator, or if the coordinator has sent an invalid `cmsg1`.

-  Further information is provided as part of the exception, including a hint about which party might be to blame for the problem.
-The hint should not be trusted and should be used only for debugging.
-In particular, the hint may point at the wrong party, e.g., if the coordinator is malicious or network connections are unreliable, and as a consequence, the caller should not conclude that the party hinted at is malicious.
-- `UnknownFaultyParticipantOrCoordinatorError` - TODO
+- `UnknownFaultyParticipantOrCoordinatorError` - If another unknown
+  participant or the coordinator is faulty, but running the optional blame step of the protocol is necessary to determine a suspected participant.
+See the documentation of the exception for further details.

 #### participant\_finalize